itaialcalai/FingerPrint/README.md

 3. **Extract RFU Values**: Utilize the `extract_rfu_values()` function to extract RFU (Relative Fluorescence Units) values for the chosen control wells from the data file.
 4. **Calibrate Threshold**: Use the `calibrate_threshold()` function to calculate an initial threshold based on the mean and standard deviation of RFU values from the positive control well (`pc_values`).
 Then, refine the threshold using k-means clustering on RFU values from the mixed positive control well (`mixpc_values`).
 Ensure the threshold is not lower than the highest cluster center identified.
 5. **Validate with Negative Control**: Check the false positive rate (FPR) using RFU values from the negative control well (`nc_values`).
 If the FPR exceeds 0.01%, incrementally increase the threshold until the FPR is within the acceptable range.
-6. **Return Calibrated Threshold**: Return the refined threshold value that effectively separates positive and negative indications in the digital PCR data.
+6. **Return Calibrated Threshold**: Return the refined threshold value.

-This algorithm ensures accurate threshold calibration for digital PCR data analysis, optimizing the separation of positive and negative signals while minimizing false positives.

 ## Findings of Calibration
 After calibration, the following observations were made based on the control wells:
 - **Crimson**: 2 positives in Negative Control wells, ~3 RFUs lower than default threshold.
 - **Green**: 0 positives in Negative Control wells (much higher than any samples), ~8 higher than default threshold.
-- **Yellow**: 1 positive in Negative Control, and ~2 lower than default threshold.
+- **Yellow**: 1 positive in Negative Control, ~2 lower than default threshold.

 These findings suggest further investigation and perhaps fine-tuning of the threshold calibration algorithm to enhance its accuracy and effectiveness in distinguishing between positive and negative signals in digital PCR data.